f5devcentral/f5-agility-labs-xc/docs/class5/module5/lab2.rst

 **Exercise 1 - Review Virtual K8s Site**

 #.
-Goto the following repo and either clone or copy and paste the deployment manifest from the below link.
+Goto the following repo and either clone or copy and paste the deployment manifest from the below link into a directory on your local machine.

     `Web-Server-for-XC-Managed-K8s-Training <https://github.com/Nettas/Web-Server-for-XC-Managed-K8s-Training/blob/main/AppStack-GCP/server-deployment/deployment.yaml/>`_

 #.
 Utlizing the Global kubeconfig deploy the manifest.

-   *Apply*
+   *Change to the directory where you saved the Deployment File and Apply it*
       `kubectl apply -f "filename.yaml"

 #.
 Validate all resources were deployed